cevi/event-overview-cevidb/README.md

 Supports external integration as an iframe.
 To hide the header and footer the parameter iframe can be set to true, e. g. https://events.cevi.tools?iframe=true

-Furthermore filter criterias can be set by uri.
+Furthermore, filter criterias can be set by uri.
 The parameters are as follows:
 * organisation, e. g. organisation=Cevi Alpin
 * type, possible values: COURSE/EVENT. e. g. type=COURSE
 * text, e. g. text=GLK